 |---|---|---|

 Treat seller and agent pro formas as a starting point, never as gospel.
-They frequently overestimate revenue (using peak-season rates year-round), underestimate expenses (omitting categories like platform fees, supplies, or maintenance reserves), and use unrealistic occupancy assumptions.
-Always rebuild the pro forma using independent market data from tools like AirROI, verified comparable listings, and your own expense research before making any investment decisions.
+They frequently overestimate revenue using peak-season rates year-round, underestimate expenses by omitting platform fees and maintenance reserves, and rely on unrealistic occupancy assumptions.
+Always rebuild the model using independent market data, verified comparable listings, and your own expense research before committing capital.

 Stay ahead of the curve